browndeer/coprthr/doc/coprthr-1.4.0_release_notes.txt

 permitted in any medium, provided this notice is preserved.

 ------------------------------------------------------------------------
-The CO-PRocessing THReads (COPRTHR) SDK provides several OpenCL? related libraries and tools for developers targeting many-core compute technology and hybrid CPU/GPU/APU computing architectures.
+The CO-PRocessing THReads (COPRTHR) SDK provides several OpenCL related libraries and tools for developers targeting many-core compute technology and hybrid CPU/GPU/APU computing architectures.
 ------------------------------------------------------------------------